VafaKnm/Multi-Headed-ANN-for-Enzyme-Stability-Prediction/README.md

 # Multi-Headed ANN for Enzyme Stability Prediction

-Two headed ANN model for Novozymes enzyme stability prediction; one of Kaggle competitions This is a python code written in Kaggle environment for enzyme stability prediction competition; You can see all descriptions inside the code.
+This is a python code written in Kaggle environment for enzyme stability prediction competition; You can see all descriptions inside the code.

 It's my pleasure if we are in touch on Kaggle!